Live Presentations and Workshops... to help rescue groups raise money for their cause.

 I highly recommend workshops like this for ALL dog owners–new to seasoned equally.
 Every dog is different & it is so important to reach out & accept opportunities to allow your dog to reach its full potential.

-Topics that I will discuss and demonstrate during the workshops
+Topics we will discuss during these interactive workshops

 Build a Relationship